a connected future

-in a more and more connected world, a more and more connected mobility will become a basic requirement. to integrate all means of mobility into the bigger mobility ecosystem is the challenge all mobility players are facing currently - no matter whether we talk scooters, ebikes, cars, transport or public transportation. all will need to be integrative parts of the bigger ecosystem in order to make autonomous driving work and mobility in itself safer.
+in a more and more connected world, a more and more connected mobility will become a basic requirement. to integrate all means of mobility into the bigger mobility ecosystem is the challenge all mobility players are facing currently - no matter whether we talk scooters, ebikes, motorcycles, cars, transport or public transportation. all will need to be integrative parts of the bigger ecosystem in order to make autonomous driving work and mobility in itself safer.

 what does that mean for the bike industry?